FunkyE9th/Test/docs/mesh.md

    - You have followed our [Zephyr Getting Started Guide](ubuntu.md).

    - Install [nRF Mesh](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Mesh) into an Android or iOS device.
-This will be used to provision the nodes and to turn on/off LED1 on the dev kit
+This will be used to provision and configure the nodes, and to turn on/off LED1 on the dev kit.

    - You have 3 BL65x dev kits.
 For this demo, we will use a BL562 (node1), BL653 (node2) and BL654 (node3).

-2. Setup

-3. Build the Mesh Sample app
+2. Build the Mesh Sample app

    1. Replace main.c from ../samples/bluetooth/mesh/src/main.c with this [main.c](../src/mesh/main.c)